Alan50iq/Btc-flash-sender/README.md

 this tool generates any fake cryptocoin you want

-text me in telegram to take the btc flash sender
+# text me in telegram if you need the btc flash sender

 the tool 100% safe and working